microsoft/MLOpsPython/docs/getting_started.md

 Configuration of a code **_ci-build** artifact is similar to what we did in the previous chapter.

 In order to configure a model artifact there should be a service connection to **mlops-AML-WS** workspace:
+**Note:** Creating service connection using Azure Machine Learning extension requires owner access to the subscription.

 ![workspace connection](./images/workspace-connection.png)